npm package discovery and stats viewer.

 Content & Publishing — content, blocks, patterns, media, menus, taxonomies, comments, revisions Site Management — plugins, themes, settings, users, site health, cache, cron, rewrite rules Infrastructure — filesystem, meta, REST discovery, knowledge layer Third-party integrations — auto-detected modules for supported plugins (Astra, Spectra, SureCart, Presto Player, and more)

-Abilities for Fluent Plugins is our continuously-enhanced third-party translator — bringing AI control to FluentCRM, FluentCommunity, FluentForms, FluentBooking, FluentSupport, FluentBoards, FluentSMTP, FluentAuth, FluentSnippets, FluentMessaging, FluentCart, and FluentAffiliate.
+Abilities for Fluent Plugins is our continuously-enhanced first-party translator — bringing AI control to FluentCRM, FluentCommunity, FluentForms, FluentBooking, FluentSupport, FluentBoards, FluentSMTP, FluentAuth, FluentSnippets, FluentMessaging, FluentCart, and FluentAffiliate.
 We build and maintain it because we use Fluent's plugins ourselves and wanted them AI-native.

 Beyond Fluent, the bridge is plugin-agnostic by design.
 Any plugin that registers abilities through the WordPress Abilities API becomes available automatically — no configuration in this bridge required.
 We urge every WordPress plugin developer to prioritize native Abilities API support over anything else.